thenexthub/Codira/docs/ErrorHandling.md

-# Error Handling in Swift 2.0
+# Error Handling in Codira 2.0

-As a tentpole feature for Swift 2.0, we are introducing a new first-class error handling model.
+As a tentpole feature for Codira 2.0, we are introducing a new first-class error handling model.
 This feature provides standardized syntax and language affordances for throwing, propagating, catching, and manipulating recoverable error conditions.